How to Learn the French Irregular Subjunctive (Without Memorizing a Million Verb Forms)

 If you’ve been studying the subjunctive—one of the most notorious French grammatical moods—you might not be feeling that sunny.

-Fortunately, it’s just a matter of getting comfortable with a few common patterns that we’ll show you below.
+Fortunately, it’s just a matter of getting comfortable with a few common patterns, even when it comes to the French irregular subjunctive.
+I’ll show you three tricks to remember to bring some order to the irregularities.

 First Things First: What Are the Regular French Subjunctive Rules?